bobbydwise1/beep-boop/README.md

 _The exceptions are:_

-*_If any number contains the "0" character, the number is replaced with "Beep!"._
+* _If any number contains the "0" character, the number is replaced with "Beep!"._

-*_If any number contains the "1" character, the number is replaced with "Boop!"._
+* _If any number contains the "1" character, the number is replaced with "Boop!"._

-*_If a number is divisible by 3 (with no remainder), the number is replaced with "I'm sorry Dave.
+* _If a number is divisible by 3 (with no remainder), the number is replaced with "I'm sorry Dave.
 I'm afraid I can't do that."_

 ## Specifications

 _1. Ask the user for a number input._

-_2. Check that the user's number is an integer, and greater than 0._
+  * Check that the user number is a positive integer.

-_3. The program will need to ._

-_4. Find the next largest squared number beyond the string's new length._
+  * Consider an upper bounds for the user's number.

-_5. Put the string into a new array that is the squre of the string's length._
+_2. Create an array that is the size of (user's number)._

-_6. Encrypt the string using the CryptoSquare method._
+  * The number located at index zero is "0".
+  * The number located at the last index is the user's number.

+_3. Begin a loop of each element in the array..._

+_4. If the element in the array contains any "0" character, the entire element is replaced with "Beep!"._
+  * Example input: "20"
+  * Example output: "Beep!"

+_5. If the element in the array contains any "1" character, the entire element is replaced with "Boop!"._
+  * Example input: "21"
+  * Example output: "Boop!"

+_6. If the element cleanly divisible by three, it means the element's modulo is equal to zero when using 3.
+If this is true, the element is replaced with the string:  "I'm sorry Dave, I'm afraid I can't do that."_

+  * Example input: 5.
+(We note (5 % 3) is equal to 2.)
+  * Example output: 5  (No change.)
+  * Example input: 30.
+(We note (30 % 3) is equal to 0.)
+  * Example output: "I'm sorry Dave........"

-_7. Show the final output back to the user._
+_7. Show the final output back to the user.
+This must be done in such a way that does not require using the Web browser's "Refresh" button._

 ## Setup/Installation Requirements